 The first line (which is wrapped above) is ignored by the model.
 For each of the 9 species, a temperature in oC as a low and a high limit and a dissolved oxygen in mg/l target are used.
-These criteria can be selected for fish species in the reservoir or river system following the work of Welch et al. (2011) in Table 53 or Hondzo and Stefan (1996) in Table 54.
+These criteria can be selected for fish species in the reservoir or river system following the work of Welch et al. (2011) in Table 53, or Hondzo and Stefan (1996) in Table 54.
 Note that the habitat volume uses the following criteria for acceptable habitat:

 Model temperature > TEMP-low and <= TEMP-high and dissolved oxygen >= DO limit.